VimalBharti99/react-image-editor/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+#####  How to Use the App #####

+Search for Images

+On the home page, type anything like “cars”, “flowers”, “mountains”.

+Click the Search button.

+You will see images from the internet (Pixabay).

+Pick an Image

+Under each image, click Add Captions to open the editor.

+Edit the Image

+You can add:

+Text (click Add Text)

+Shapes (Rectangle, Circle, Triangle, Polygon)

+Move and resize everything with your mouse.

+Download the Image

+When you’re done editing, click the Download Image button.

+The edited image will be saved to your computer.

+(Optional) See Layers

+Click Log Canvas Layers to see all added items in the console (for debugging or checking).

 ### `npm test`

 Launches the test runner in the interactive watch mode.\